-- (a) Benefit level of sick leave at one hundred percent (100%) for the first thirty (30) calendar days, short-term disability at seventy percent (70%) weekly indemnity for the next twenty-one (21) weeks, and long-term disability leave of seventy percent (70%) thereafter; - (b) Long-term disability as defined on the basis of two-year own occupation and any other occupation thereafter as described by the JCBA plan; - (c) Health and welfare benefit premiums will be paid by the Employer or the Plan for employees on sick leave, short-term disability and long-term disability; - (d) Employer payment of premiums for both short-term and long-term disability benefits; - (e) Claims Review Committee made up of three (3) medical doctors (one designated by the claimant, one by the Employer and the third agreed to by the first two (2) doctors); - (f) Mandatory rehabilitation as described in the JCBA plan; - (g) Subject to provisions of the Plan, enrolment is mandatory for all active regular employees and for active non-regular employees employed on a continuing basis for at least a four (4) month period with fifty percent (50%) or more of a full-time workload as defined by local provisions.
+(a) Benefit level of sick leave at 100% for the 30 calendar days, short-term disability at 70% weekly indemnity for the next 21 weeks, and long-term disability leave of 70% thereafter;

+(b) Long-term disability as defined on the basis of two-year own occupation and any other occupation thereafter as described by the JCBA plan;

+(c) Health and welfare benefit premiums will be paid by the Employer or the Plan for employees on sick leave, short-term disability and long-term disability;

+(d) Employer payment of premiums for both short-term and long-term disability benefits;

+(e) Claims Review Committee made up of three medical doctors (one designated by the claimant, one by the Employer and the third agreed to by the first two doctors);

+(f) Mandatory rehabilitation as described in the JCBA plan;

+(g) Subject to provisions of the Plan, enrolment is mandatory for all active regular employees and for active non-regular employees employed on a continuing basis for at least a four-month period with 50% or more of a full-time workload as defined by local provisions.

-Current employees, as of March 31, 2002, in the local bargaining unit will be entitled to a non-recurring sick leave top up of thirty percent (30%) of salary to a maximum of one hundred (100) days of sick leave top up to be added to their short-term disability benefits.
+Current employees, as of March 31, 2002, in the local bargaining unit will be entitled to a non-recurring sick leave top up of 30% of salary to a maximum of 100 days of sick leave top up to be added to their short-term disability benefits.

-Employees not eligible for enrolment in the Plan shall be entitled to accumulate sick leave at the rate of one point five (1.5) days for every twenty (20) days worked.
-Minimum entitlement, based on percentage of employment, shall be twenty (20) working days to a maximum of thirty (30) days.
+Employees not eligible for enrolment in the Plan shall be entitled to accumulate sick leave at the rate of one and one-half days for every 20 days worked.
+Minimum entitlement, based on percentage of employment, shall be 20 working days to a maximum of 30 days.